guldo111/deep-rl-trading_agent-custom_environment/README.md

 1. Data Preprocessing: The historical price data of Ethereum is loaded from a CSV file and undergoes preprocessing.
 Technical indicators are calculated and added to the dataset.

 2. Train set and Test set: The dataset is divided into train and test set (80% train and 20% test).
-It is possible to introduce a K-fold Cross-Validation.
+It is possible to implement a K-fold Cross-Validation.

 3. Training and Evaluation Loop: A custom TradingEnvironment is created and transformed into a vectorized environment.
 The PPO model is then trained on the training environment using the PPO algorithm.
 The trained model is evaluated on the validation environment.